Geoff Westlake

 Our public discourse needs to break out of its shallow, brittle naturalistic worldview.
 Otherwise it will keep covering up the BIG Story that these apocalyptic events are meant to uncover for us:

-- that we are mortal, sin/self/satanic forces are bad, we need a Saviour.
-Leaving God was not progress.
+- that we are mortal, that sin/self/satanic forces are bad, and that we need a Saviour.
+Leaving God was not progress, but a mistake to address.

 Comments are closed.